pulseenergy/chef-style-guide/README.md

 - If you are writing a wrapper cookbook, then it's okay to put your overrides into `default.rb`.
 If you need to access any other cookbooks other than the one being wrapped, those should go into `attributes/external.rb`.

+- Never use `override` level in cookbook attribute files.
+Always use recipes to override attributes set by other cookbooks.

+    Values in the node hierarchy are computed by merging the attribute files from all cookbooks in the run, regardless of whether you're using any recipes from those cookbooks.
+The `include_attribute` directive is just an ordering hint; attribute files are always included.

+    If another cookbook wants to reference an attribute in your cookbook, it needs to depend on your cookbook.
+That should not carry the penalty of having additional side effects on attributes of other cookbooks.

+    The most common place to override attributes is in wrapper cookbooks, so wrapper cookbooks are the main focus of this rule.

+    ```ruby
+    # Recipe:: overrides
+    node.override['other_cookbook']['http_port'] = 8080
+    ```

 - Avoid derived attributes in attribute files.

     ```ruby